ibm-cloud-docs/solution-tutorials/cbr-security.hidden.md

 With the set of context-based restrictions deployed, it is time again to verify and test them.
 To verify the CBR objects, go to the [context-based restrictions overview](/context-based-restrictions).
 Then, inspect the new [zones](/context-based-restrictions/zones) and [rules](/context-based-restrictions/rules).

 Tests should be performed on {{site.data.keyword.registryshort_notm}}, {{site.data.keyword.cos_short}} and {{site.data.keyword.keymanagementserviceshort}} and validated by monitoring the logs as performed earlier.
-Because the zones and rules include the access restriction on the {{site.data.keyword.registryshort_notm}}, you can repeat the tests performed in section [Test the rule and its enforcement modes](#cbr-security-in-action).
+Because the zones and rules include an access restriction on the {{site.data.keyword.registryshort_notm}}, you can repeat the tests performed in section [Test the rule and its enforcement modes](#cbr-security-in-action).

 To test the new rule for access to {{site.data.keyword.cos_short}}, follow these steps:
 1. In a browser tab, go to the [list of {{site.data.keyword.cos_short}} instances](/objectstorage).
 Click on the service name for the tutorial, e.g., **secure-file-storage-cos**.